General Atomics Expands International Collaborations And Partnerships With Japan In Critical And Emerging Technologies

+(MENAFN- ACN NewsWire) General Atomics Expands International Collaborations and Partnerships With Japan in Critical and Emerging Technologies

-(MENAFN- ACCESSWIRE) SAN DIEGO, CA / ACCESSWIRE / February 19, 2024 / General Atomics, a defense and diversified technologies company with affiliates operating on five continents, is expanding its collaborations and partnerships across Japan with new investments in the nuclear energy and rare earth elements sectors.
+SAN DIEGO, CA, Feb 20, 2024 - (ACN Newswire) - General Atomics, a defense and diversified technologies company with affiliates operating on five continents, is expanding its collaborations and partnerships across Japan with new investments in the nuclear energy and rare earth elements sectors.

 Numerous teaming arrangements are in the late stages of discussion and are set to be announced in early 2024.
 These partnerships will complement the company's existing relationships as a long-term partner collaborating with Japanese industry and government agencies.